 What is a CT colonography?
 (Also known as CT colonoscopy, virtual colonography or virtual colonoscopy).
 A computed tomography colonography (CTC),…Read more

-An MIBG Scan is a nuclear medicine scan which involves an injection of a liquid radioactive material called iodine-123-meta-iodobenzylguanidine – MIBG for short.
-The radioactive material is injected into a vein on the front of your arm at the level of your elbow or in the back of your hand.
+An MIBG scan is a nuclear medicine scan that involves an injection of a radioactive medication (radiopharmaceutical) called iodine-123 meta-iodobenzylguanidine – MIBG for short.
+The radiopharmaceutical is injected into a vein usually on the inside of the elbow.

-A special gamma camera (a type of scanner), finds or confirms the presence of tumours (a lump or growth) called neuroendocrine tumours.
-These tumours involve specific types of nerve tissues and most commonly include pheochromocytomas1 (a rare cancer of the adrenal gland, – which is located on the surface of the kidneys) and neuroblastomas (cancers which affect nerve tissue).
-Neuroblastoma tumours usually begin in the adrenal gland but may also be found elsewhere in the body.
+A special gamma camera (a type of scanner) takes images or pictures to confirm if there are tumours (a lump or growth) called neuroendocrine tumours.
+These tumours involve specific types of nerve tissues and most commonly include pheochromocytomas (a rare tumour of the adrenal gland – which is located above and on the surface of the kidneys) and neuroblastomas (cancers that affect nerve tissue).
+Neuroblastomas usually begin in the adrenal gland, but might also be found elsewhere in the body.

 These medications include:

 Talk to your referring doctor or the nuclear medicine staff where you are having your MIBG scan as to whether you need to stop any medications you are taking and for how many days before the scan.

 Before having the scan, you will have to take potassium iodide tablets or Lugol’s iodine solution to prevent the thyroid gland from absorbing too much radioactivity.
 The thyroid gland is more susceptible to attracting radioactivity than other parts of the body, and it can lead to malfunction of the thyroid gland.
 The nuclear medicine facility where you are having the scan will advise you about when you need to take this medication and the dose.